International-Space-Elevator-Consortium/.github/README.md

 ### License

-This repository and its contents are governed by the terms of all applicable licenses all repositories containing intelectual property are private.
+This repository and its contents are governed by the terms of all applicable licenses all repositories containing intellectual property are private.
 Access to any articat is restricted.

 ---
 ![ISEC Logo](https://images.squarespace-cdn.com/content/v1/5e35af40fb280744e1b16f7b/1665545924720-VDSYL1Z3D9ZATA9LUBD4/elevatorLogo.jpg?format=2500w)